iTwin/itwinjs-core/docs/learning/GeometrySqlFuncs.md

 create, analyze, and extract or compute primitive values from them.
 If you return a structured data type value from an ECSQL statement, it will have the type of ArrayBuffer in script.
-You will normally have to convert a returned anArrayBuffer to the appropriate geometry type before you can work with it in script.
+You will normally have to convert a returned ArrayBuffer to the appropriate geometry type before you can work with it in script.
 See, for example, [Range3d.fromArrayBuffer]($geometry).

 ### iModel_point